Edgar Cayce

 • Jesus and Christ: Following New Thought precedent, Cayce distinguishes between Jesus and Christhood.
 Briefly, Jesus was a soul like us who reincarnated through many lifetimes.
 "Christhood" is something he was the first to allow to be "manifest" through his material life, and it is something which we also ought to aspire towards.
 Cayce accordingly calls Jesus our "elder brother" and frequently makes reference to the way of the "lowly Nazarene."

-• Ideals: Cayce repeatedly stresses the choice of an ideal as the foundation of the spiritual path.
+• Ideals: Cayce repeatedly stresses choosing an ideal as the foundation of the spiritual path.
 "And O that all would realize... that what we are... is the result of what we have done about the ideals we have set" (1549-1).
 We may choose any ideal we feel drawn to.
 As we attempt to apply it in our lives, God will guide us further, perhaps inspiring us to revise our choice of ideal.
 The highest ideal, says Cayce, is Christ; however, the readings recognize "the Christ spirit" in some form as the basis for religions other than Christianity.

-Extra-sensory perception: Cayce accepted psychic experiences and ESP as a natural by-product of soul growth.
+• Extra-sensory perception: Cayce accepted psychic experiences and ESP as a natural by-product of soul growth.
 God may speak to us through dreams (many readings consist of dream interpretation), or through intuitions similar to the pangs of conscience.
 However, Cayce did not endorse Spiritualism or mediumship on the grounds that supposed entities thus contacted are not necessarily particularly lofty.
 Instead, he encouraged seekers to focus on Christ.

 • Atlantis: The Cayce readings spoke of the existence of Atlantis, a legendary continent with advanced technology whose refugees peopled ancient Egypt as well as pre-Columbian America.
 Cayce's description of Atlantis has much in common with that of Ignatius L. Donnelly.
 According to Cayce, Atlantean society was divided into two long-lived political factions-a "good" faction called the "Sons of the Law of One," and an "evil" faction called the "Sons of Belial."
 Many people alive today are the reincarnations of Atlantean souls, he believed, who must now face similar temptations as before.
 It is said Atlantis suffered three major destructions, one of which was the deluge.
 According to the readings, a major source of turmoil was the Sons of Belial's desire to exploit the Things, sub-humans with animal appendages and low intelligence, and the movements to protect and evolve them by the Sons of the Law of One.
 The final destruction was the overcharging of the crystal which caused a massive explosion.